What is Avian Influenza?

 - The medicine may have to be given as an IV for those who have gastro problems with diarrhoea and vomiting.

-The case can get easily complicated leading to multiple organ failure and hence should be diagnosed and treated properly.
-Consult our specialists at carefit to get the most effective treatment and care for avian influenza.
+The case can get easily complicated leading to multiple organ failures and hence should be diagnosed and treated properly.
+Consult our specialists at cult.fit to get the most effective treatment and care for avian influenza.

 How can Avian Influenza be Prevented?